Axia-Tech/AXIA-wiki/docs/maintain/maintain-guides-validator-community.md

 #### Upgrading

-Both AXIASolar and AXIALunar releases are published [here](https://github.com/axia-tech/axiasolar/releases).
+Both AXIACoin and AXIALunar releases are published [here](https://github.com/axia-tech/axiasolar/releases).
 Validators are expected to upgrade their nodes as soon as a new release comes out.
 Although not every release is mandatory to upgrade to, each new release usually has bug fixes, optimizations, new features, or other beneficial changes.